 What if we wanted to execute a block of code again?
 What if we wanted to execute it (say) 12 times?
 What if we wanted the user to specify the number of times to execute?

 Of course this could be immensely useful.
 Want to draw a 12-sided regular polygon?
-The obvious strategy: draw segment and turn, draw segment and turn ... twelve times total.
-How to do this?
+The obvious strategy: draw a segment and turn, draw another segment and turn ... twelve times total.
+How do we do this?
 Well, the most inelegant way is to write the code for a segment and a turn and then copy/paste 11 times.
 Ugly!
 The better way (if only it were possible) would be to execute the segment/turn code 12 times.

 We've seen three data types - float, int and str.
 Now we add a fourth, the list type.
 Like str, list is a sequence type.
 A str is a sequence of characters.
 Of what is list a sequence?
 Anything.
 Anything at all - float, int, str or list.
 We can mix too.
 Lists are versatile!

 How do we create a list?
-With square brackets.
+With square brackets; and within those square brackets, we place the elements of the list separated by commas.
 This is best illustrated in the console.
 Here for your inspection are four lists.
-(Recall that when Python cannot simplify an expression, it simply repeats it back.)
+(Recall that when Python cannot simplify an expression, it simply repeats it back.
+As I said, we call such an expression a literal.)

 >>> [1, 2, 3]